Event Fuelling Part (2) – Energy Systems in Sport

 Knowing which energy system your sport relies on helps you plan your event nutrition.
 There’s no one-size-fits-all approach, so it’s about adapting your intake to meet your energy needs and recovery goals.

-If you’re unsure whether your nutrition strategy is helping you perform at your best, consider speaking to one of our dietitians.
+If you’re unsure whether your nutrition strategy is helping you perform at your best, consider speaking to our team.